WojciechStopka/restaurant_finder_v2/README.md

 **To use the code, follow these steps:**
 - Import the required module:
 ```
-from Interface import RestaurantSearcherGUI
+from interface import RestaurantSearcherGUI
 ```
-- Create an instance of the **Interface** class:
+- Create an instance of the **interface** class:
 ```
 program = RestaurantSearcherGUI()
 ```